What Is Purim?

 Sounds Fun, But I'm Not 21

 Purim is a time for puppets and plays.
 Put on a skit that tells the story of Purim.
-Gragger noisemakers can be made by filling a plastic water bottle with dried beans or rice.
+Grogger noisemakers can be made by filling a plastic water bottle with dried beans or rice.
 Or, fill the bottle with coins and donate it to a charity afterward.
 Check the PJ Library for Purim stories at pjlibrary.org.

 For many, Purim isn’t Purim without hamantashen, a triangular cookie filled with jam, preserves or chocolate